-Dancing between life and death, Lucien Shapiro’s art is rife with found objects, textures, cast forms, manipulations, raw substances, oddities and multiple personalities.
-Treating forgotten objects and memories as treasure, he creates a kingdom under which new life is born through sculpture.
-Urban Obsessions explores both artist’s and viewer’s perception of identity, addiction, and time.
+Dancing between life and death, my art is rife with found objects, textures, cast forms, manipulations, and raw substances.
+Treating forgotten objects and memories as treasure, I create a kingdom under which new life is born through sculpture.

 The most important themes I draw upon in my art practice are transformation, repetition, meditation, and growth.
 In a world of rapid climate change, by utilizing materials most would discard, I create a raw conversation between treasure and trash.
 I typically use materials like bottle caps and “street diamonds” (glass from vandalized cars I sweep off the street), thereby transforming them into something new and hopeful.
 Through laborious and meditative repetition, I examine how small individual elements, though often overlooked, can come together to create a powerful and transformative whole.
 By using found and collected materials, I explore ways to reshape and relearn what we are originally taught.
 There is an inherent duality in my work, namely the contrast of urban materials (which are ephemeral, prescribed, industrial) and an aesthetic of something deeply rooted (poetic, hand-crafted, and eternal).